gilbox/css-bliss/README.md

 ## Simple Rules

 - `.camelCase`
+- Simple Rules `.may-containDashes` when the dashed word might imply very similar meaning as a function argument does in javascript.
+A good use-case for dashed utility classes are device-specific classes such as `.col2-mobile`, `.col2-tablet`, etc.
 - These rules should be completely flat.
 They include what are often called [utility classes](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md#u-utilityName) and [layout rules](http://smacss.com/book/type-layout).